anashas/anashas/README.md

 ⚡ My areas of expertise include:

--**Data Engineering**: Developing automated workflows and pipelines using PySpark, Databricks, Apache Airflow, and Power BI.
+- **Data Engineering**: Developing automated workflows and pipelines using PySpark, Databricks, Apache Airflow, and Power BI.

--**Deep Learning**: Solving complex problems in computer vision and NLP with TensorFlow, PyTorch, and Keras.
+- **Deep Learning**: Solving complex problems in computer vision and NLP with TensorFlow, PyTorch, and Keras.

--**Machine Learning**: Applying advanced techniques with tools like Google Vetex AI, AWS SageMaker, and others to create and deploy models at scale.
+- **Machine Learning**: Applying advanced techniques with tools like Google Vetex AI, AWS SageMaker, and others to create and deploy models at scale.

 💡 I'm currently exploring applications of LLMs in production, with a keen interest in AI for healthcare and smart mobility.